Watching some go through trauma can be traumatic in itself. So how do we support someone going through the trauma of divorce or a break-up?

-In this blog, I am not going to handle divorce from the point of view of the person going through the divorce but from the point of view of the person who is supporting a partner or loved one through a divorce.
+In this article am not going to handle divorce from the point of view of the person going through the divorce but from the point of view of a supportive friend, colleague or family member.

 Many feelings will arise including moodiness, upsetness, depression, anxiety, panic and insomnia.
-It is very hard to know how best to support someone through the roller coaster of emotions and if they are your close partner, you will almost feel like you are on the roller coaster with them.
+It is very hard to know how best to support someone through the roller coaster of emotions and if they are closet you, you may feel like you are on the roller coaster with them.

 It’s tempting to want to make them happy, distract them or tell them to stop being gloomy and feel different/ look on the bright side of life.
 A common human trait is to try to intellectualise the emotion:

-“there are lots of fish in the sea”
+- “there are plenty of fish in the sea”